xvrsan/asw-1/README.md

   async (arg1, arg2) => { ... },
   async (arg1, arg2) => { ... },
 ]
-let result = await asyncSerial(fns, xx1, xx2)
+await asyncSerial(fns, xx1, xx2)
 ```

-Async functions will run one by one after each resolved, if one rejected, the letf ones will not run any more.
+Async functions will run with ...args one by one after each resolved, if one rejected, the letf ones will not run any more.
-It will resolve with the last async function's resolve value.

 ### asyncParallel(fns, ...args)